openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

    - Method 1: When the main window of the application is a full-screen window, call **setWindowSystemBarEnable** to hide the status bar and navigation bar.

    - Method 2: Call **setWindowLayoutFullScreen** to enable the full-screen mode for the main window layout.
-Call **setWindowSystemBarProperties** to set the opacity, background color, text color, and highlighted icon of the status bar and navigation bar to ensure that their display effect is consistent with that of the main window.
+Call **setWindowSystemBarProperties** to set the opacity, background color, text color, and highlighted icon of the status bar and navigation bar to create a display effect consistent with that of the main window.

-3. Load content for the immersive window and show it.
+3. Load content to the immersive window.

-   Call **loadContent** to load the content to the immersive window.
+   Call **loadContent** to load content to the immersive window.

 ```ts
 import UIAbility from '@ohos.app.ability.UIAbility';